apache/iotdb/docs/UserGuide/System-Tools/Monitor-and-Log-Tools.md

 ### System Monitor

-Currently, IoTDB provides users Java's JConsole tool to monitor system status or use IoTDB's open API to check data status.
+Currently, IoTDB provides users Java's JConsole tool to monitor system status or use IoTDB's open API to view data statistics.

 #### System Status Monitoring

-After starting JConsole tool and connecting to IoTDB server, a basic look at IoTDB system status(CPU Occupation, in-memory information, etc.) is provided.
-See [official documentation](https://docs.oracle.com/javase/7/docs/technotes/guides/management/jconsole.html) for more information.
+When users enter the JConsole monitoring page, uesrs will see an overview of the IoTDB's various operations first.
+In this page, users can view class information, Thread Information Block, heap memory information and the CPU usage of the server.

 #### JMX MBean Monitoring
 By using JConsole tool and connecting with JMX you are provided with some system statistics and parameters.